-- 1. Be a Tennessee residents for one year by May 1 of the year starting college. - 2.
+- Be a Tennessee residents for one year by May 1 of the year starting college. - 2.
 Apply with the Free Application for Federal Student Aid (FAFSA) or renewal FAFSA starting January 1 for each academic year.
 Application available at (www.fafsa.ed.gov.)
-Priority date May 1, early application highly recommended. - 3.
-Enroll in a Tennessee public college/university accredited by the Southern Association of Colleges and Schools (SACS). - Graduate from a Tennessee high school, home school or GED program.
+Early application highly recommended. - 3.
+Enroll in a Tennessee public college / university accredited by the Southern Association of Colleges and Schools (SACS). - Graduate from a Tennessee high school, home school or GED program.
 (Contact Financial Aid for high school grade requirements.) - 5.
-Enroll in the fall immediately following graduation or completion of a home school or GED program.
+Enroll within 16 months immediately following graduation or completion of a home school or GED program.